Engagement is a two-way street: Creating symbols for science communication

 This diagram shows how migratory shorebirds are dependent on the mudflats and sandflats of the Gulf of Carpentaria to feed and fatten up for their long annual migrations.
 Image: NESP Northern Australia Hub.

-The symbols have also been used in participatory scenario planning in Western Australia’s Fitzroy River catchment.
+As mentioned, the symbols were used in participatory scenario planning in Western Australia’s Fitzroy River catchment.
 This use of the symbols illustrates their power in facilitating authentic two-way communication, where participants feel respected and that their lives and aspirations are represented.

 Participants in the NESP Fitzroy scenarios project (including Kimberley Traditional Owners and stakeholders) thought the images were useful to illustrate key elements of the catchment and key differences between scenarios.